GeldumProject/geldum-gui/README.md

     This is the directory where Qt 5.x is installed on **your** system

-6. Grab an up-to-date copy of the monero-core repository
+6. Grab an up-to-date copy of the geldum repository

   `git clone https://github.com/geldumproject/geldum.git`

 7. Go into the repository

-  `cd monero-core`
+  `cd geldum`

 8. Start the build